(Vital..see what I did there? ?) Are you ready to take on retirement planning at 50? Whether you are or not, read on for some helpful tips!

 Leveraging Life Insurance

 The third way to make your money work harder for you after you turn 50 involves a few moving parts, and who doesn’t like a nice puzzle?
 Do you have a Universal Life insurance policy?
-One of the most appealing components of Universal Life is the flexibility of the owner to shift funds from the savings and insurance aspects of the policy.
+One of the most appealing components of Universal Life is the flexibility of the policy.
 This allows you to leverage your life insurance in certain situations.
 If you’ve had a Universal Life policy for a reasonable amount of time, there is likely cash value in the policy.
 Borrowing against those policies is one of the most tax-advantaged ways to use the funds.

 There are two ways to borrow: withdrawal or loan.
 There are pros and cons to both ways, and to borrowing in general.
 Oftentimes, you can access the basis (money you contributed, not the growth) with no tax implications!
 It can indeed be a “puzzle,” to make sure your end goal is met: do you still need/want a death benefit?
 It is important to confer with an insurance professional before making changes to your policy because it’s important to note that any money you borrow, plus interest, will be deducted from the death benefit when you die.